aoverko/langcraftSP24/README.md

   Greater than or equal to: >=

-  Unary Operators:  +  -  *  /
+  Binary Operators:  +  -  *  /

-  Variables:set -> #project
+  Variables: set = #project

   Classes: group #classname :|  |:

-  Functions: def #name :|   |:
+  Functions: def #function_name :|   |:

   Arrays: set #name = {  }

-7. Grammer Statements:
+## Grammar Statements:

-8. State of the Language:
+## State of the Language:
+CodenetLang is currently under development.
+Its lexer is fully functional with all specified syntax above, and the parser creates an ast tree from the tokens.
+However, the cases for parsing and interpreting only encompass the sample code at this point.
+It is not fully functioning.